 It can be tempting to ignore behaviour like hitting or throwing in your child with ASD because this child ‘doesn’t understand’, or it’s just ‘too hard’.
 But your child’s siblings could see this as unfair, and feel resentful or upset as a result.

 All your children can contribute to your family life.
 Helping around your home helps everyone pull together as a family and teaches all children important independence skills.
 It’s just a matter of working out roles and responsibilities that are appropriate for your children’s different ages and abilities.

-Your typically developing children can do household tasks and chores such as making their beds, washing dishes, folding the clothes and so on.
+Your typically developing children can do household tasks and chores like making their beds, washing dishes, folding the clothes and so on.
 Your child with ASD can take on more responsibilities with age too.
 For example, this child might be able to get placemats out and put them on the dinner table.

-It might be tempting to rely on your other children or expect them to take on extra responsibility.
+It might be tempting to rely on your other children or expect them to take on extra responsibilities.
 It’s important to be fair, though, and to remember that your other children need time just to be children.

 Managing negative feelings